 In August 2010, Paul Simon and Tony Award winning director Diane Paulus chose her for the central role of Esmeralda Agron in the New York Public Theatre’s concert production of THE CAPEMAN at the Delacorte Theater in Central park.
 She captured the attention of The New York Times giving a performance that was, “heartbreaking…one of the most magnetic musical theatre performances of the year”, in addition to receiving a rave from theatre columnist Michael Riedel of the NY POST.

-She won her second Helen Hayes Award for Lead Actress in a Musical in 2013 For
+She won her second Helen Hayes Award for Lead Actress in a Musical For

 her performance in MetroStage's production of JACQUES BREL IS ALIVE AND WELL AND LIVING IN PARIS.
 Natascia spent the rest of 2013 in the company of two English directors, Christopher Renshaw (The King And I) and Johnathan Munby.
 After several months of Flamenco lessons, she headed to The Alliance Theatre in Atlanta to star as the gypsy queen Inez in Atlata's Alliance Theatre production of ZORRO.
 Upon her return, she was cast by Munby in her Shakespeare debut as Mariana in MEASURE FOR MEASURE.
 As Jenny in Signature's production of THE THREEPENNY OPERA she met with critical acclaim, capturing the headline of The Washington Post; “At Signature, ‘Threepenny Opera’s heart beats strongest with Natascia Diaz’s Jenny on stage”.